bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Yeah.
-So this is one of my favorite podcast guests to listen to, and I'm very happy that- Why?
+So this is one of my favorite podcast guests to listen to, and I'm very happy that-

+Speaker 0:

+Why?

+Speaker 2:

 Because he has the capacity to cut through a lot of the noise and get to the crux of things, say them as they are.
 Ugly truth, sort of.
 Very nice for engineers to actually talk about the elephants in the room.
-So I'm expecting that we'll hear a little bit about what's still broken and lightning where the ship is sailing.
+So I'm expecting that we'll hear a little bit about what's still broken and Lightning where the ship is sailing.

+Speaker 0:

 Okay, here come the elephants.
 Welcome,